konstruktoid/ansible-role-docker-rootless/README.md

 The most important template is most likely `docker_daemon_json_template: daemon.json.j2`, which is the location of the Docker `daemon.json` configuration file template.

+If `docker_expose_docker_api_via_tcp: true` then the docker daemon will expose its API via tcp.
+This is insecure, please check the [official docs](https://docs.docker.com/config/daemon/remote-access/) and ensure you understand the implications before activating this.

+Exposing the Docker API securely by using TLS is currently not supported via Ansible variable.
+You will need to edit the [template/docker_rootless.service.j2](https://github.com/konstruktoid/ansible-role-docker-rootless/blob/main/templates/docker_rootless.service.j2) file yourself or provide your own template using the `docker_rootless_service_template` variable.
+In general you'll need to change the `DOCKERD_ROOTLESS_ROOTLESSKIT_FLAGS` and `tcp_connection_str` within the template to use port `:2376` and include the necessary `--tlsverify`, `--tlscacert`, `--tlscert` and `tlskey` parameters.
+Check the [official Docker docs](https://docs.docker.com/engine/security/rootless/#expose-docker-api-socket-through-tcp) for more info about that.

 ## Container management